robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 Again, if you are really curious about Hertz it will show frequencies between 882Hz and 4410Hz (assuming sampling rate 44100).

-    IMAGE: clean frequency domain chart with labels and scale
+    IMAGE 7: clean frequency domain chart with labels and scale

 Ok, let start the most interesting part.
 How to actually compute Discrete Fourier Transform?
 We need to perform same algorithm per each bin which goes like this: